Hammer House of Horror: 9) Carpathian Eagle

-Men are being murdered in bed by a mysterious woman with a European accent whom they pick up.
+Men are being murdered in bed by a mysterious, attractive woman with a European accent whom they pick up.
 Their hearts are ripped out with a curved weapon like the claw of an eagle.
 Suspecting a serial killer at large, Inspector Clifford (Anthony Valentine) investigates the case and learns of author Natalie Bell (Suzanne Danielle), who is writing a book about an ancient Carpathian Countess who had murdered men the same way.
 Natalie says she got the idea from Mrs. Henska (Siân Phillips), a middle-aged lady who claims to be the last living descendant of the notorious Countess.
 Mrs. Henska tells Clifford the legend of the Countess who, 300 years ago, was bestowed with an eagle from a lover that first killed her husband after he tortured her for adultery, and then she went on to kill 107 men by seducing and bringing them home.

 Clifford notes that Mrs. Henska is sheltering her nephew Tader, a refugee from Poland who works as a drag artiste.
 Clifford questions him and Mrs. Henska, but decides they are innocent.
 It is then revealed that Natalie is the killer, who roams the streets in disguise in skimpy costumes looking for men who want to take her to bed and then kills them.
 She tries to kill another man who picks her up but fails, soon afterwards finds another potential victim in a park (Pierce Brosnan).
 Clifford and his colleagues suspect Natalie, and search her entire house but find nothing.
 Afterwards, Clifford feels sorry for suspecting Natalie and invites her to his home for the evening.
 Natalie accepts his apology but, now dressed as the ancient countess herself, kills Clifford in bed.

 The story ends with Mrs Henska having delusions, thinking she is possessed by the Countess after the media find out about her ancestry.
 Meanwhile, Natalie begins researching a new book about another historical serial killer, a woman who strangled men with a velvet scarf, and prepares to begin a new killing spree.